 Lima beans remind us that if certain things were “meant to be,” there are forces in the universe that prevent these things from happening.
 The job, the lover, the contract, the house.
 They would have been perfect, so what went wrong?
 The injustice overwhelms us and can plunge us into depression.

-Haven’t had enough?
-Go to Robert Brancatelli.
 Top photo by Carlos Machado from Pexels.
 Middle photo by Joey Huang on Unsplash.
 Green snake by Marius Masalar on Unsplash.
+Want more?
+Go to Robert Brancatelli.
 The Brancatelli Blog is a proud member of The Free Media Alliance.
 Happy 18th birthday to Daniella Rose, the Secret Redhead.